papum20/unibo__projects__ChessVerse/doc/workflow/git-branches.md

 List:
 -	`dev-app` : app, frontend
 -	`dev-api` : backend providing api
--	`dev-async` : asynchronous backend, for asynchronous stuff with websockets
+-	`dev-game` : asynchronous backend, for asynchronous stuff with websockets

 Here tests are made only on the specific service.